A good Product Manager makes an impact and loves the challenge of their work. But is all of this really possible?

-In the first two articles of this four-part series, we touched on different product perspectives and how these have the power to influence if and how innovation takes place.
+In the first two articles of this four-part series, we looked at the way a product can be defined and how the two different views you can take have the power to influence if and how innovation takes place.
 This article zooms in on a more modern perspective of the product manager and how, with the right conditions, the role can be both impactful and enjoyable.

 Haven’t read the first two articles in this series yet?
 Feel free to check out Defining Products as a Basis for Improving Them and Product Perspectives & Innovation.